About the Role

 About the Company

 Write Seattle is a very small business that tries its darndest to do right by tutors.
-We are a simple, streamlined enterprise where tutors are paid significantly more than at other tutoring companies.
-We enable tutors to focus on what matters: providing outstanding academic support to students.
+We are a simple, streamlined enterprise, and tutors who contract through Write Seattle earn significantly more per hour than the industry average.
+This enables them to focus on what matters: providing outstanding academic support to students.